 The government has also published this overview of its preparations for Brexit in the event of leaving without a deal, including plans already in place and the UK and EU’s approach to negotiations.

-UK businesses that trade only within the EU will need a UK EORI number to continue trading with the EU after March 29th 2019 - if the UK exits the EU without a deal.
+UK businesses that trade only within the EU will need a UK EORI number to continue trading with the EU after Brexit - if the UK exits the EU without a deal.

 Businesses that already trade with countries outside of the EU will already have an EORI number and will not need to change anything in this regard.